My 10 essentials for starting sewing well

-When starting a new creative hobby, you want to buy the necessary equipment to start your learning well.
-In sewing, the choice of equipment is so vast that it is sometimes difficult to determine what is really necessary and what is just a gadget.
+When starting a new creative hobby, you want to buy the necessary materials to start your learning well.
+In sewing, the choice of materials is so vast that it is sometimes difficult to determine what is really necessary and what is just a gadget.

-I invite you to discover my selection of essentials for the apprentice dressmaker!
+I invite you to discover my selection of essentials for the apprentice sewer!

 1. Tailor's scissors and embroidery scissors

-For the tailor's scissors, I advise you to invest in a good quality pair with well-sharpened blades.
-If you like sewing, don't buy cheap sewing scissors, they will last 6 months / 1 year before being good to throw away because unfortunately most of these cheap scissors cannot be sharpened 😅.
+For tailor's scissors, I recommend investing in a good quality pair with well-sharpened blades.
+If you love sewing, don’t buy cheap sewing scissors; they will last 6 months to 1 year before being useless because unfortunately most of these cheap scissors cannot be sharpened 😅.

 Choose a pair of scissors that can be sharpened and will accompany you for several years in your learning process.

-Count a minimum of 25/30 euros for your first purchase.
-Choose a pair of at least 20cm, this will make cutting large pieces of fabric easier.
+Expect to pay at least 25/30 euros for your first purchase.
+Choose a pair at least 20cm long; this will make cutting large pieces of fabric easier.

-For the pair of embroidery scissors, I advise you to choose small scissors with sharp blades whose circles fit well around your fingers.
+For the pair of embroidery scissors, I recommend choosing small scissors with sharp blades whose loops fit your fingers well.
 This pair will be used to cut small threads, mark your assembly notches, trim, and possibly open a buttonhole...

 Some pairs are decorated or use animal patterns.
 Everyone has already seen the famous golden bird pattern: the famous storks!